Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Integrate with Auto Scaling groups for elasticity
     * Apply network monitoring and logging for analytics

-#### Classic Load Balancer(Outdated)

-* Retired on 2022/8/15
-* Support TCP(Layer 4), HTTP & HTTPS(Layer 7)
-* Health checks are TCP or HTTP based
-* Fixed hostname(XXX.region.elb.amazonaws.com)

 #### Load Balancer - SSL Certificates

 !!! note

-    * An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)
+    * An SSL Certificate allows traffic between your clients and your load balancer to be **encrypted in transit** (in-flight encryption)
     * SSL refers to *Secure Sockets Layer*, used to encrypt connections
     * TLS refers to *Transport Layer Security*, which is a newer version
     * Nowadays, TLS certificates are mainly used, but people still refer as SSL
     * Public SSL certificates are issued by Certificate Authorities (CA)
         * Comodo, Symantec, GoDaddy, GlobalSign, Digicert, Letsencrypt, etc...
     * SSL certificates have an expiration date (you set) and must be renewed

 * The load balancer uses an X.509 certificate (SSL/TLS server certificate)